HOME

 The unus mundus as a metaphysical concept allows for a worldview in which ‘psyche’ is intrinsic to the cosmos, unlike the worldview of materialism in which psyche is secondary to matter.
 Jung often returned to the story of the rainmaker as retold by Richard Wilhelm, the sinologist and missionary:

 There was a great drought where Richard Wilhelm lived in China.
 There had not been a drop of rain and the situation became catastrophic.
 The Catholics made processions, the Protestants made prayers, and the Chinese burned joss sticks and shot off guns to frighten away the demons of the drought, but with no result.
 Finally the Chinese said, ‘We will fetch the rain maker.’
 And from another province, a dried up old man appeared.
 The only thing he asked for was a quiet little house somewhere, and there he locked himself in for three days.
 On the fourth day clouds gathered and there was a great snowstorm at the time of the year when no snow was expected, an unusual amount, and the town was so full of rumors about the wonderful rain maker that Wilhelm went to ask the man how he did it.
 In true European fashion he said: ‘They call you the rain maker, will you tell me how you made the snow?’
 And the little Chinaman said: ‘I did not make the snow, I am not responsible.’
 “But what have you done these three days?”
 ‘Oh, I can explain that.
 I come from another country where things are in order.
 Here they are out of order, they are not as they should be by the ordnance of heaven.
 Therefore the whole country is not in Tao, and I am also not in the natural order of things because I am in a disordered country.
 So I had to wait three days until I was back in Tao, and then naturally the rain came.’
-(Jung, 1977a, pp.419-20)
+(Jung, 1977a, pp. 419-20)

 This exemplifies Jung’s ideal of individuated man whose soul connects with the outer world through synchronicity.
 On this view, the condition of the inner psyche is equally important as the material world.
 William James’s neutral monism is what inspired Jung’s neutral archetypal foundation of existence.
 The psychoid layer is an unconscious, impersonal, and spiritual stratum, constituting the foundation of both psyche and matter.
 Thus, the world is one.
 According to Jung, the archetype, as such, transcends both the psychic and the temporal sphere.
 That’s why the archetype is capable of connecting the psychic and the temporal worlds in a meaningful coincidence.
 Jung’s notion of the archetype, as such, has a Kantian flavour (“Ding an sich”, here).
 As the archetype inhabits the psychoid layer it forever transcends the categories of consciousness.

 There is a logical problem with things-in-themselves, i.e., things that are by nature forever barred from human consciousness.
 How can anything be, on principle and forevermore, non-observable?
-If we say that something is by definition, non-observable, it implies that the preexistence of form is postulated, because there must exist something that the mind is not capable of observing.
-It also means that there is a secret connection between human mind and transcendent reality, since the latter always knows to keep itself hidden.
+If we say that something is, by definition, non-observable, it implies that the preexistence of form is postulated, because there must exist something that the mind is not capable of observing.
+It also means that there is a secret connection between human mind and transcendent reality, considering that the latter always knows to keep itself hidden.
 It behaves like a squirrel that hides behind the tree when you walk by.
 How can we postulate such a strange notion?
 Arguably, I can only say that it transcends my faculties for the time being, but in the future I might have acquired the ability to see what I can’t see today.
 Similarly, we are today capable of observing the ultraviolet patterns on flowers that were earlier only visible to insects and certain birds.
-So the notion of a “potential existence that is, by its very nature, non-observable” is illogical, it seems.
+So, the notion of a “potential existence that is, by its very nature, non-observable” is illogical, it seems.
 Metaphysical transcendence is really a religious concept.
 Kantian philosophy went aground on the reef of the noumenon and the thing-in-itself.
-I fear that the same thing will happen to the paradigm of the unus mundus, since it depends on notions of absolute transcendence.
-Jungian analyst Marilyn Nagy says that “I have identified Jung as belonging to the epistemological tradition whose most prominent members were Kant and Plato” (Nagy, 1991, p.46).
+I fear that the same thing will happen to the paradigm of the unus mundus, as it depends on notions of absolute transcendence.
+Jungian analyst Marilyn Nagy says that “I have identified Jung as belonging to the epistemological tradition whose most prominent members were Kant and Plato” (Nagy, 1991, p.
+46).
 She says she was very downcast when she realized how dependent Jung was on the Platonic conception.
 Yet, Plato, to his defence, does not entertain notions of a radical metaphysical alterity.

 The return of polytheism